katiestar99/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 **Platforms:** Any

-In Ansible 2.3, persistent connection sockets are stored in ``~/.ansible/pc`` for all network devices.
-When an Ansible playbook runs, the persistent socket connection is displayed when verbose output is specified.
+In Assible 2.3, persistent connection sockets are stored in ``~/.assible/pc`` for all network devices.
+When an Assible playbook runs, the persistent socket connection is displayed when verbose output is specified.

-``<switch> socket_path: /home/fred/.ansible/pc/f64ddfa760``
+``<switch> socket_path: /home/fred/.assible/pc/f64ddfa760``

 To clear out a persistent connection before it times out (the default timeout is 30 seconds of inactivity), simple delete the socket file.